Glanfaloth/AIT-sp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The results are stored in TODO
+Convert the depth value to depth maps using TODO

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.